vuongducphuong/documentation/content/applications/sales/crm/acquire_leads/generate_leads.rst

    :alt: Form Builder building blocks

 .. tip::
    Forms can be created from scratch to serve a wide variety of purposes.
-However, Odoo's default *Contact Us* page is designed to fit most users' needs.
+However, Leansoft's default *Contact Us* page is designed to fit most users' needs.
 Start with the default form and modify from there.